AT-MFCGA: An Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm for Evolutionary Multitasking

 \subsection{Multifactorial Evolutionary Algorithm}

-Grounded on the concepts described previously, MFEA is a recently introduced MFO solver based on bio-cultural schemes of multifactorial inheritance \cite{gupta2015multifactorial}.
-We depict in Algorithm~\ref{alg:classicMFEA} the main workflow of MFEA.
+MFEA, a recently introduced MFO solver based on bio-cultural schemes of multifactorial inheritance, is grounded on the previously described concepts \cite{gupta2015multifactorial}.
+In Algorithm~\ref{alg:classicMFEA} we depict the main workflow of MFEA.
 In order not to dwell extensively on algorithmic aspects, we refer interested readers to the detailed description provided in \cite{gupta2015multifactorial}.
-Briefly explained, the search process of MFEA relies on four key concepts: \begin{itemize}[leftmargin=*] \item \textit{Unified solution representation}: one of the most crucial aspects when developing a MFEA is the representation strategy used for encoding an individual $\mathbf{x}_i^\prime$, which yields the unified search space $\Omega^\prime$.
-The experimental benchmark proposed in this work can exemplify how a representation strategy should be designed.
-Since four different permutation based discrete optimization problems (TSP, CVRP, QAP and LOP) are considered, a permutation encoding \cite{bierwirth1996permutation} strategy can be chosen as the unified representation for $\mathbf{x}_i^\prime$.
+Briefly explained, the search process of MFEA relies on four key concepts: \begin{itemize}[leftmargin=*] \item \textit{Unified solution representation}: one of the most crucial aspects when developing a MFEA is the representation strategy used to encode an individual $\mathbf{x}_i^\prime$, which yields the unified search space $\Omega^\prime$.
+The experimental benchmark proposed in this study can exemplify how a representation strategy should be designed.
+Since four different permutation based discrete optimization problems (TSP, CVRP, QAP and LOP) are considered, a permutation encoding strategy can be chosen as the unified representation of $\mathbf{x}_i^\prime$.
 In this regard, we have faithfully followed the procedure described in \cite{yuan2016evolutionary} for the individual representation.
-Thus, if $K$ problems are to be simultaneously faced, and denoting the dimension of each task $T_k$ as $D_k$, an individual $\mathbf{x}_i^\prime$ is represented as a permutation of the integer set $\{1,2,\ldots, D_{max}\}$, where $D_{max}=\max_{k\in\{1,\ldots,K\}} D_k$, that is, the maximum dimension among all the considered $K$ tasks.
-Therefore, when $\mathbf{x}_i^\prime$ is to be measured on the task $T_k$ whose $D_k<D_{max}$, only those values lower than $D_k$ are considered for building the argument solution $\mathbf{x}_k$ of $f_k(\cdot)$.
+Thus, if $K$ problems are to be faced simultaneously, and denoting the dimension of each task $T_k$ as $D_k$, an individual $\mathbf{x}_i^\prime$ is represented as a permutation of the integer set $\{1,2,\ldots, D_{max}\}$, where $D_{max}=\max_{k\in\{1,\ldots,K\}} D_k$, that is, the maximum dimension among all the considered $K$ tasks.
+Therefore, when $\mathbf{x}_i^\prime$ is to be measured in the task $T_k$ whose $D_k<D_{max}$, only those values lower than $D_k$ are considered for building the argument solution $\mathbf{x}_k$ of $f_k(\cdot)$.
 This reconstruction is carried out by maintaining the same order as in $\mathbf{x}_i^\prime$.
-Other unified encoding approaches utilized in the literature include, among others, random keys representations \cite{da2017evolutionary}.
+Other unified encoding approaches utilized in the literature include, among others, random keys representation \cite{da2017evolutionary}.